 This header is used during manufacturing to program the boot flash, onboard logic and ADSmartIO firmware.
-It includes both JTAG and SPI signals and is intended for factory use.
+These JTAG and SPI signals are intended only for factory use and are not otherwise supported.
+In the table below, pins are grouped by function.